-Optical Depth (τ) is a measure of opaqueness, i.e., the degree of Absorption of light passing through a medium.
-It is the integral of the product of the material's Opacity and density over the path of the light.
-It is equivalent to the number of Mean Free Paths of a photon as light passes through the medium (if they were laid end-to-end).
+Optical depth (τ) is a measure of opaqueness, i.e., the degree of absorption of light passing through a medium.
+It is the integral of the product of the material's opacity and density over the path of the light.
+It is equivalent to the number of mean free paths of a photon as light passes through the medium (if they were laid end-to-end on a line).
 While opacity is a quality of the material, optical depth measures the effects of light passing through a specific length of material, accounting for variations in the opacity and density along the length.
-But like opacity, it varies by Wavelength.
+But like opacity, it varies by wavelength.

 In dealing with the atmosphere of stars, optical depth is generally assumed to mean the optical depth from above, specifically, starting with 0 at the top of the atmosphere.
 The optical depth specifically measured perpendicular to this surface is known as the vertical optical depth, a quantity that is useful in some analyses.